gadget78/ledger-live-toml-updating/README.md

 Prerequisites:

-free, df, awk, pip
+free, df, awk, pip, sysstat

-    sudo apt install pip
+    sudo apt install pip sysstat

 Python3 requires: requests

-    `sudo pip3 install requests toml`
+    sudo pip3 install requests toml

 Optional text editor: nano

-If you want to use JUST for you Node, then you can do that by JUST using the updater.py file.
+If you want to use this JUST for you Node, then you can do that by JUST using the updater.py file. and running python3 update.py
 Upload Pre-existing Files: Upload update.py and listener.py to the validator server or use nano to create these files and paste the contents accordingly, or you can git clone.

 ### Editing update.py:
 Modify the following lines:

  - `xrpl` = 'xahaud' # Replace with your XRPL node executable eg. "rippled" or "xahaud"
- - `load_type` = 'standalone' # 'standalone' when its loaded direct, it then uses a timer to trigger the update, 'listener' when being ran by the listener script to trigger the update.
+ - `load_type` = 'standalone' # option of 'standalone' or 'listener', when in standalone it uses a built in timer to trigger the update, and 'listener' will do do one update a stop.
- - `mode` = 'node' # 'validator' for validator type, so it checks/logs the AMMENDMENTS, and so it saves toml via API, 'node' has no ammendments and saves locally
+ - `mode` = 'node' # option of 'node' or 'validator', when using validator type, it checks/logs the AMMENDMENTS, and saves toml via API, 'node' has no ammendments and saves locally
  - `wait_time` = 900 # wait time before re-creating .toml (in seconds)
- - `data_point_amount` = 6 # amount of data points to collect, for showing in graph
+ - `data_point_amount` = 6 # amount of data points to retain in .toml file, (useful for limiting graph data to a day)
- - `api_url` = 'https://yourhost.com/toml.php'  # Replace with your API URL
+ - `api_url` = 'https://yourhost.com/toml.php'  # Replace with your API URL (when in validator mode)
  - `api_key` = 'key'  # Replace with your API key, this can be anything you want, you need to update the php script to match
- - `file_path` = '/home/www/.well-known/xahau.toml' # path to local .toml file, for use in node mode
+ - `file_path` = '/home/www/.well-known/xahau.toml' # path to local .toml file (for use in node mode)
  - `allowlist_path` = '/root/xahl-node/nginx_allowlist.conf' # allow list path, for use in connections output (node mode)
  - `websocket_port` = '6008' # port thats used for websocket (for use in connections, in node mode)